Appointment Committee

 Role of the Appointments Committee

-In accordance with the AEP Tribunal and Appeal Tribunal Terms of Reference and the Actuarial and Accountancy Schemes, the FRC's People Committee have appointed four individuals to form an Appointment Committee.
-All members of the Appointment Committee are independent from the FRC Board, Conduct Committee and Executive Counsel and are responsible for appointing members of the FRC Tribunal Panel.
+In accordance with the AEP Tribunal and Appeal Tribunal Terms of Reference and the Actuarial and Accountancy Schemes, the FRC's People Committee have appointed individuals to form an Appointment Committee.
+All members of the Appointments Committee are independent from the FRC Board, Conduct Committee and Executive Counsel and are responsible for appointing members of the FRC Tribunal Panel.

 Committee Members